melanchthon19/chardistance/README.md

   * insert `w` or delete `w`

 This metric considers the best way of going from one string to the other by doing the least possible changes.
-The following table shows the Levenshtein Distance applied to both ortographic and phonemic transcription of the first example:
+The following table shows the same sentence translated to all three languages, and then the Levenshtein Distance applied to the ortographic transcription:
 | Language | Sentence |
 | --- | --- |
 | Spanish | El señor Dursley era el director de una empresa llamada Grunnings, que fabricaba taladros. |